microsoft/DPSDA/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Responsible Uses

+This project uses foundation model APIs to create [synthetic image data](https://en.wikipedia.org/wiki/Synthetic_data) with [differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) guarantees.
+Differential privacy (DP) is a formal framework that ensures the output of an algorithm does not reveal too much information about its inputs.
+Without a formal privacy guarantee, a synthetic data generation algorithm may inadvertently reveal sensitive information about its input datapoints.

+Using synthetic data in downstream applications can carry risk.
+Synthetic data may not always reflect the true data distribution, and can cause harms in downstream applications.
+Both the dataset and algorithms behind the foundation model APIs may contain various types of bias, leading to potential allocation, representation, and quality-of-service harms.
+Additionally, privacy violations can still occur if the ε and δ privacy parameters are set inappropriately, or if multiple copies of a sample exist in the seed dataset.
+It is important to consider these factors carefully before any potential deployments.